 For now, let’s look at some of the ways to reduce further plastic waste:

 As you probably know, the environment is in big trouble.
 Global warming is on the rise, and sea levels are already threatening coastal cities.
 It doesn’t help that our oceans are being filled with trash.
 The worst part about this whole situation is that we, humans, are the ones responsible for this.
 It’s not a natural disaster.
 It’s not a plague of locusts.
 It’s not a super-volcano.
 It’s us.
 And we have to do something about it.

-It’s not an exaggeration to say that almost everything we own, from our phones to our clothes to the glass in our windows, is made from some form of plastic.
-While plastic offers a wide range of benefits (not to mention it’s inexpensive and easy to produce), it is also one of the biggest contributors to the world’s mounting trash problem.
+It’s not an exaggeration to say that almost everything we own, from our phones to detergent bottles, is made from some type of plastic.
+While plastic offers a wide range of benefits (not to mention it’s inexpensive and easy to produce), it could be one of the largest contributors to the world’s mounting trash problem.
+We can try to reduce the consumption of items made from plastics.
+For example, while purchasing new bottles of soaps and detergents, try to buy Refillable Cleaning Products.
+Refilling soap bottles, again and again, could prevent us from buying new bottles of plastic each time they get emptied.
 For every pound of plastic waste created, roughly 5 pounds of CO2 are produced via the manufacturing process, production of raw materials, transportation, and breakdown of the final product.

 If you are like most people, you have grown increasingly concerned about the amount of plastic you use each day.
 This is a good thing since there is no question that plastic waste is an environmental concern.
 In fact, scientists warn that there will be more plastic in as little as four decades than fish in the oceans!
 If you are like most people, you are looking for ways to cut back on the amount of plastic you use on a daily basis.

 Reducing your Plastic Waste